Traditional triggers such as cat or dog exposure should be absent.

 A diagnosis of NAR requires negative specific IgE responses by skin or serologic testing.

-Differentiation between the subtypes of non-allergic conditions, vasomotor rhinitis and non-allergic rhinitis with eosinophilia syndrome, is determined by the presence or absence of eosinophilia in the nasal passage.
+Differentiation between non-allergic rhinitis with eosinophilia syndrome and other subtypes of NAR is determined by the presence or absence of eosinophilia in the nasal passage.

 Structural problems or other complicating conditions should be ruled out with imaging if initial therapeutic trials fail to relieve symptoms.
 Possibilities include osteomeatal complex obstruction that occurs as a result of chronic inflammation or recurrent infections, severe nasal septal deviation and nasal polyposis, or, less commonly, tumor or foreign body.

-The non-allergic rhinitis (NAR) conditions are vasomotor rhinitis (VMR) and non-allergic rhinitis with eosinophilia syndrome (NARES).
-To establish a definitive diagnosis of VMR or NARES, all other chronic rhinitis syndromes should be properly considered and excluded.
+To establish a definitive diagnosis of NAR, all other chronic rhinitis syndromes should be properly considered and excluded.
 Environmental tobacco smoke, perfumes and fragrances, as well as temperature and barometric changes may aggravate symptoms in NAR, but specific IgE responses by skin or serologic testing are all negative.
-The presence of eosinophils in the nasal mucosa in NARES distinguishes it from VMR.
+The presence of eosinophils in the nasal mucosa in NARES distinguishes it from other subtypes of NAR.

 It is a chronic condition that should be distinguished from a common cold, which can manifest with symptoms of NAR but is self-limiting.